Best Disney Dining Plan credit values for 2017

 - To make trips feel all-inclusive.
 This is why our family likes the DDP.
 When your food is pre-paid, it can make your trip more fun when ordering isn't about checking prices so closely and worrying about the tab.

 - Sometimes it's free.
-Disney sometimes offers the Free Dining promotion (usually in fall) which allows guests to get the DDP for free.
+Disney sometimes offers the Free Dining promotion which allows guests to get the DDP for free.
 If you book a trip using the Free Dining promotion, you give up the ability to use other promotions.
-People staying in Deluxe Resorts are usually better off using a room discount than Free Dining.
+People staying in Deluxe Resorts are often better off using a room discount than Free Dining.

 - To save money.
-If you play your cards right, you can actually save money on food by purchasing the DDP and then eating meals that cost more than the DDP.
+If you play your cards right, you can actually save money on food by purchasing the DDP and then eat meals that would have cost more than the dining plan.
 This is getting more difficult do and takes some planning.
 That's what the info below will help you do.

 Cost of the Disney Dining Plan

 There are 3 main versions of the Disney Dining Plan that most people purchase.

 All of these plans include 1 refillable mug per person which can be refilled at any resort, but not in the parks.

 You get the credits listed above for each night of your trip.
 All of the credits are loaded to your account at once and can be used however you'd like during your trip (you could use 6 credits 1 day, 2 the following day, etc.).
 You can also use your credits to pay for anybody's meals - even if they aren't on the DDP - as long as they are on your check.